 Embezzlement is the classical name for the crime of stealing from your employer.
 In some states, this is a separate crime, but New Jersey includes this crime within its standard theft offense.
 However, stories about “embezzlement” are still often reported in the news regarding public officials, high level executives, and others who handle finances within a company.
 These people are often in a unique position of trust, which could be easily abused to steal money from public funds or employers.

 If you were charged with embezzlement in South Jersey, talk to an experienced white collar crimes attorney today.
 John Zarych of the Law Offices of John J. Zarych has represented clients charged with embezzlement in New Jersey, and may be able to help you, too.
-Whether you are charged with the New Jersey State crime of theft, or with a federal embezzlement offense, our embezzlement attorneys may be able to help you avoid the stress and potential punishments of your embezzlement charges.
+Whether you are charged with theft, or with a federal embezzlement offense, our New Jersey embezzlement attorneys may be able to help you avoid the stress and potential punishments of your embezzlement charges.

 Embezzlement in New Jersey Law